sergei-grechanik/supercompilation-hypergraph/README.md

 It is written in Scala, you can build it using Simple Build Tool (see [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) how to install it).
-You can either use the one-jar plugin or the start-script plugin to create an executable (you can also just build the project and run the class `graphsc.app.MainApp` by hand).
+You can use the start-script plugin to create an executable.
+You can also just build the project and run the class `graphsc.app.MainApp` by hand.
 Start-script seems to be easier, just type:

     sbt start-script